 Numpy arrays are used for array computing.
 It can be used for performing a number of mathematical operations such as algebraic, trigonometric, and statistical routines.

-You can use the below code snippet to convert the NumPy array to Pandas Dataframe.
+You can use the following code to convert the NumPy array to Pandas Dataframe.

 Snippet